On sub-determinants and the diameter of polyhedra: Introduction

-Despite a lot of research effort during the last 50 years, the gap between lower and upper bounds on the diameter remains huge.
-The best upper bound, due to Kalai and Kleitman~\cite{MR1130448}, is $O(m^{1 + \log n})$.
-The best lower bound is of the form $(1+\varepsilon) \cdot m$ for some $\varepsilon>0$ in fixed and sufficiently large dimension $n$.
-This is due to a celebrated recent result of Santos~\cite{Santos10} who disproved the until then longstanding \emph{Hirsch conjecture}.
-The Hirsch conjecture stated that the diameter of a bounded polyhedron is at most $m-n$.
-Interestingly, this huge gap (polynomial versus quasi-polynomial) is also not closed in a very simple combinatorial abstraction of polyhedral graphs~\cite{EHRR10}.

 In light of the importance and apparent difficulty of the open question above, many researchers have shown that it can be answered in an affirmative way in some special cases.
-Naddef~\cite{Naddef89} has shown that the Hirsch conjecture holds true for $0/1$-polytopes.
+Naddef~\cite{Naddef89} proved that the Hirsch conjecture holds true for $0/1$-polytopes.
 Orlin~\cite{MR1486304} provided a quadratic upper bound for flow-polytopes.
-Brightwell et al.~\cite{MR2223631} have shown that the diameter of the transportation polytope is linear in $m$ and $n$.
-The last two results concern polyhedra that are defined by \emph{totally unimodular matrices (TU)}, i.e., integer matrices whose sub-determinants are $0,± 1$.
+Brightwell et al.~\cite{MR2223631} showed that the diameter of the transportation polytope is linear in $m$ and $n$, and a similar result holds for the dual of a transportation polytope~\cite{MR769400} and the axial $3$-way transportation polytope~\cite{MR2568801}.

+The results on flow polytopes and classical transportation polytopes concern polyhedra defined by \textit{totally unimodular matrices}, i.e., integer matrices whose sub-determinants are $0,± 1$.
 For such polyhedra Dyer and Frieze~\cite{MR1274170} had previously shown that the diameter is bounded by a polynomial in $n$ and $m$.
 Their bound is $O(m^{16}n^3(\log mn)^3)$.
-Their result is also algorithmic.
-They show that there exists a randomized simplex-algorithm that solves linear programs defined by TU-matrices in polynomial time.
+Their result is also algorithmic: they show that there exists a randomized simplex-algorithm that solves linear programs defined by totally unimodular matrices in polynomial time.